The Suicide Squad on HBO Max: Release date, price, how to stream online

-After the trailers got us primed for an absurd, violent and, well, James Gunn signature adventure, The Suicide Squad is finally closing in.
-The DC film about a group of convicts who take on a suicidal mission arrives on Aug.
+The trailers got us primed for an absurd, violent and signature James Gunn adventure, and now The Suicide Squad is finally closing in.
+The DC film about a group of convicts who take on a suicidal mission arrives on Friday, Aug.
 5, a day earlier than expected on the big screen and HBO Max.

 Is it a sequel to David Ayer's Suicide Squad?
 Technically it's a standalone sequel, bringing in a few of the same characters from the 2016 film, including Harley Quinn (Margot Robbie), Rick Flag (Joel Kinnaman), Amanda Waller (Viola Davis) and Captain Boomerang (Jai Courtney).
-Plus, Idris Elba, John Cena and more join a stacked cast.
+Joining the stacked cast: Idris Elba, John Cena and more.

-Reviews are rolling and they're pretty glowing.
+Reviews have rolled in and they're unsurprisingly glowing.
 CNET's Richard Trenholm called it a "smart supervillain romp."
 Below you'll find everything you need to know to watch The Suicide Squad, including details on signing up for HBO Max.

 When will The Suicide Squad be released?